JOHN "JOHNNY APPLESEED" CHAPMAN

 DISCLAIMER: These are living documents subject to change as evidence dictates.
 Genealogy is not something that is ever completely finished.
 Time and technology tends to catch up with the best works.
 If in reading the following offerings you believe you have a correction or different version, do not hesitate to discuss it with the family manager.

-Edward Chapman, an immigrant from Yorkshire, England, reached Boston about 1639.
-After settling in Ipswich, MA he became a prosperous miller and farmer.
+John "Johnny Appleseed" Chapman is a descendant of Edward Chapman, an immigrant from Yorkshire, England, who immigrated to Boston about 1639.
+After settling in Ipswich, MA Edward became a prosperous miller and farmer.
 Although his descendants are numerous, this record notes only the direct line of descent from Edward to "Johnny Appleseed" as follows:

 1. Edward CHAPMAN, was in Ipswich; MA, in l642 and d. there Apr.
 18 1678.
 He m. first; Mary, dau. of Mark SYMONDS.
 She d: Jun 10 1658.
 He m., second, Dorothy, dau of Richard SWAN, and widow, of Thomas ABBOT.